 Indian visas

-The UK government has announced a new Migration and Mobility Partnership, whereby young British professionals aged 18-30 can obtain a visa to work in India for up to two years - with Indian professionals able to do the same in the UK.
+The UK government is involved in the Migration and Mobility Partnership, whereby young British professionals aged 18-30 can obtain a two-year visa to work in India, with Indian professionals able to do the same in the UK.

-To work in India, you'll typically need an Employment Visa (E) and a work permit.
-These can be obtained independently if you're a qualified professional, but your future employer will usually arrange the appropriate documentation on your behalf.
+To work in India, you will typically need an Employment Visa (E) and a work permit.
+You can apply for these independently if you are a qualified professional, but your future employer will usually arrange the appropriate documentation on your behalf.

-However, if you apply yourself, you'll need a letter from your employer and/or financial sponsor.
+However, if you apply yourself, you will need a letter from your employer and/or financial sponsor.

-In terms of costs to apply for visas within the various categories, a Business Visa is valid for between one and five years and the fee is £495.
-To get an Employment/Project Visa, it costs £314 for up to six months, £341 for up to one year, and £407 for up to two years.
+The cost of applying for an Indian visa varies depending on the category of visa you are applying for.
+A Business Visa is valid for between one and five years and costs £495.
+An Employment/Project Visa costs £314 for up to six months, £341 for up to one year, and £407 for up to two years.

 Language requirements

-The official languages of India are Hindi and English, but many others are spoken throughout the country.
-The native tongue is usually dependent on the region - you can explore these languages at Maps of India.
+The official languages of India are Hindi and English, but several other languages are spoken throughout the country.
+The native language typically varies by region.
+For a map of India's languages, visit Maps of India.

-English-speaking graduates usually find work in the big cities, where the language is more frequently spoken.
+English-speaking graduates usually find work in the big cities, where English widely spoken.

 How to explain your qualifications to employers

-Higher education in India follows a similar pattern to the UK, so employers will usually recognise international qualifications.
-However, it's always best to check before applying.
+Higher education in India follows a similar pattern to the UK, so employers are familiar with and recognise international qualifications.
+However, it is always best to check with your potential employer before applying for a job.

-To discover whether your qualifications are recognised in India, visit ENIC-NARIC - Asia and the Pacific.
+To find out whether your qualifications are recognised in India, you can visit the ENIC-NARIC website for Asia and the Pacific.

 What it's like to work in India

-Working conditions vary hugely by industry, location and employer.
+Working conditions in India vary by industry, location, and employer.
 However, the Indian work environment is typically very formal, with people often treated according to their management level.

 Explore working practices further at Just Landed - Working conditions in India.

-Living costs in India may be low compared to other countries - 71% cheaper than the UK according to MyLifeElsewhere - but salaries are a fraction of those in the UK, with average wages over 50% higher than in India (Numbeo).
-If you're hoping to receive a large pay-packet with benefits, a multinational company that outsources employees to India would be your best option.
+Living costs in India are low compared to other countries, with MyLifeElsewhere estimating that they are 70% cheaper than in the UK.
+However, salaries are also lower, with average wages in the UK over 368% higher than in India (Numbeo).
+If you are hoping to receive a large salary and benefits, a multinational company that outsources employees to India would be your best option.

 Information on Indian income tax rates can be found at HDFC Life.